sentinel-official/hub/README.md

 `$ make install`

-**Note:** To install specific version or commit use `git checkout` command
+**Note:** To install a specific version or commit use `git checkout` command

 ## Additional Documentation

-For additional documentation on the Sentinel Hub, please visit - https://docs.sentinel.co
+For the additional documentation on the Sentinel Hub, please visit - https://docs.sentinel.co